cli-kit/cli-command/README.md

   .parse();
 ```

-The `help` method adds a flag to the program which by default is mapped to `-h | --help`.
+The `help` method adds a flag to the program which by default is mapped to `--help`.
 The default help output is sufficient for many programs however you can pass a callback to `help` if you wish to customize the help output.

 ```javascript
 var cli = require('cli-command');